 Countless people must grieve the loss of their loved ones because of someone else’s careless mistake.
 Most accidents are entirely preventable.
 When people are reasonably careful, accidents are less common.

 As the survivor of a fatal accident victim, you have legal rights.
 You can fight to hold the responsible parties financially accountable.
-An experienced Lakeland personal injury lawyer can help you prove your case and recover the maximum compensation you deserve.
+An experienced Lakeland personal injury attorney can help you prove your case and recover the maximum compensation you deserve.

 - Investigate to determine who was responsible for your loved one’s death